CleverCloud/umami/README.md

 NODE_ENV="production"
 ```

-Don't deploy yet!
-Go to **Service dependencies** and connect your PostgreSQL addon.
+Add the new `clever` remote but don't deploy yet!
+Go to **Service dependencies** and connect your PostgreSQL addon first.

-After that, go to **Information** and add the new git remote. 🚀 Now you can deploy your app!
+After that, go to **Information** and add the new git remote. 🚀 Now you can deploy your app with `git push clever main:master`!

 ## Getting updates